What Employees Want Most From Their Managers

 The analysis: To arrive at this conclusion, a separate dataset involving 10,000 respondents in the U.S. was utilized.
 These data included a series of questions on how employees rated their immediate supervisor.
 The objective was to understand the degree of correlation between the ratings employees provide of their immediate manager on the eight attributes and the ratings they provide on the overall effectiveness of their manager.
 Regression analysis was utilized to understand the extent to which the ratings of the attributes of the manager account for the ratings on overall performance.

 A clear and direct correlation: The regression analysis revealed that 67% of the overall rating of managerial effectiveness can be explained by the ratings of the eight attributes employees want most in a manager.
 In other words, there’s not much left that goes into an employee’s view of their immediate manager’s performance than the rating of these eight attributes, the very things they are seeking from their manager.

 Why is this important?
 If managers want to be seen by their employees as effective managers, then the effectiveness of their overall performance can fundamentally be explained by how they demonstrate these eight attributes.
 As a result of these findings, Dr. Wiley is currently developing new tools and resources for measuring and improving manager effectiveness, to be released later this year.

-Four Ways That Every Manager Can Improve Their Effectiveness
+Three Ways That Every Manager Can Improve Their Effectiveness

 If there’s only a shortlist of things that managers could do or focus on to improve their perceived effectiveness in the eyes of their employees, what are those things?
 Regression analysis helps determine which attributes are most important and predictive of the rating an employee would provide on a manager’s overall performance in a 180-degree performance review.
 This analysis reveals that there are three things every manager can do to improve their perceived effectiveness.